Canadian citizen sentenced to death in China on drug charge

 The brief court statement gave no details but local media in the southern Chinese city at the heart of the country’s manufacturing industry said Xu and Wen had gathered ingredients and tools and began making ketamine in October 2016, then stored the final product in Xu’s home in Guangzhou’s Haizhu district.

 Police later confiscated more than 120 kilograms (266 pounds) of the drug from Xu’s home and another address, the reports said.
+Ketamine is a powerful pain killer that has become popular among club goers in China and elsewhere.

-Relations between China and Canada have been soured over the arrest of Meng Wanzhou, the daughter of the founder of Chinese tech giant Huawei, at Vancouver’s airport in late 2018.
-The U.S. wants her extradited to face fraud charges.
-Her arrest infuriated Beijing, which sees her case as a political move designed to prevent China’s rise.
+Relations between China and Canada have been soured over the arrest of Meng Wanzhou, an executive and the daughter of the founder of Chinese tech giant Huawei, at Vancouver’s airport in late 2018.
+The U.S. wants her extradited to face fraud charges over the company’s dealings with Iran.
+Her arrest infuriated Beijing, which sees her case as a political move designed to prevent China’s rise as a global technology power.

-In apparent retaliation, China detained former Canadian diplomat Michael Kovrig and Canadian entrepreneur Michael Spavor.
-China has also placed restrictions on various Canadian exports to China, including canola seed oil.
-China also handed a death sentence to a convicted Canadian drug smuggler in a sudden retrial.
+In apparent retaliation, China detained former Canadian diplomat Michael Kovrig and Canadian entrepreneur Michael Spavor, accusing them of vague national security crimes.
+China also handed a death sentence to a convicted Canadian drug smuggler in a sudden retrial and has placed restrictions on various Canadian exports to China, including canola seed oil.

+Chinese foreign ministry spokesperson Wang Wenbin said there was no connection between Xu’s sentencing and current China-Canada relations.

+“I would like to stress that China’s judicial authorities handle the relevant case independently in strict accordance with Chinese law and legal procedures,” Wang said at a daily briefing Thursday.
+“This case should not inflict any impact on China-Canada relations.”